 Rules and regulations in Elafonisi - As a protected nature reserve the area of Elafonisi is subject to a number of rules.
 The main ones are no camping, no fires, don't collect sand or flowers and not to use umbrellas on the island.
 For a full set of rules click on the link above.

 Shipwreck of the Imperatrix - The sea around Elafonisi is quite treacherous and the area has had its share of shipwrecks, the most famous one was the Austro Lloyd Steam Ship Imperatrix which ran aground off the island in 1907.
-Not much is left of it unless you go and dive but the lighthouse was built after the wreck (and replaced with a more modern one after WWII).
+Not much is left of it unless you are willing to go and dive.
+A lighthouse was built after the wreck (and replaced with a more modern one after WWII).
 The chapel (as well as a shrine) located near the lighthouse are dedicated to Agios Nikolaos (St. Nicholas), patron saint of sailors.

 Click on images to enlarge.
 Use the ► and ◄ to move forward or back or click again to close